UST-QuAntiL/quantil-docs/docs/user-guide/qhana.md

 [QHAna](https://github.com/UST-QuAntiL/qhana) - The **Q**uantum **H**umanities **Ana**lysis Tool is a toolset of Machine Learning techniques for classical and quantum hardware, designed for the use with the [MUSE Repository](https://www.iaas.uni-stuttgart.de/publications/INBOOK-2018-05-MUSE.pdf).
 It comprises a rich set of techniques, mostly for categorical data.
 The tools are split up into 4 different categories: **Data Preparation, Feature Engineering, Clustering,** and **Classification**.

 From each category various alternative methods can be selected to be used for the analysis.
-Currently, the toolset will assume and apply one of the following data flow depending on whether tools of the respective categories were initialized:
+Currently, the toolset will assume and apply one of the following data flows depending on whether tools of the respective categories were initialized:

 1. Data Preparation &#8594; Feature Engineering
 2. Data Preparation &#8594; Feature Engineering &#8594; Clustering